plone/training/views_3.rst

 .. note::

-    We add the jquery.datatables.js directly to the HEAD slot of the HTML without using Plones JavaScript registry (portal_javascript).
-By using the registry you enable merging of js files and advanced caching.
+    We add the ``jquery.datatables.js`` file directly to the HEAD slot of the HTML without using Plone JavaScript registry (portal_javascript).
+By using the registry you could enable merging of js files and advanced caching.
 A GenericSetup profile is included in the collective.js.datatables package.

 Summary
 -------